April 27

 Temperature Control and Temperature Range

-Read the one star reviews on Amazon to see what we mean.
+You can read the one star reviews on Amazon to see what we mean.

-You can get decent low temp control in some consumer grade induction cookers, namely, the Duxtop 9600LS and a few other Duxtop models.
+You can get good low temp control in some consumer grade induction cookers, namely, the Duxtop 9600LS and a few other Duxtop models.
 No other consumer grade cookers come close to the Duxtops (as far as we know).

 Dials Vs. Pushbutton Controls